cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/longitudinal-reporting-microbiome-analysis-automation-with-microbiomestat.md

 * `base.size`: Base font size for the generated plots.
 * `theme.choice`: Plot theme choice.
 Can be one of: "prism": ggprism::theme\_prism(), "classic": theme\_classic(), "gray": theme\_gray(), "bw": theme\_bw().
 * `output.file`: A character string specifying the output file name for the report.
 This will also determine the title of the generated report.
 For example, if you set it to "path\_to\_your\_location/report.pdf", the title of the report will be "report".

+Note: Before running the function, please be aware of potential compatibility issues between RStudio and LaTeX.
+These issues can lead to problems such as images from the RStudio Viewer appearing in unexpected locations in the PDF report.
+To avoid this, it's recommended to clear the current images in the RStudio Viewer before running the function.
+You can do this by clicking on the broom icon in the RStudio Viewer.

 Now, let's see how we can implement the function: